intel/disease-prediction/README.md

 2. `sudo apt-get install -y build-essential gcc git libgl1-mesa-glx libglib2.0-0 python3-dev`
 3. `sudo apt-get install -y python3.9 python3-pip`, and some virtualenv like python3-venv or [conda](#1-set-up-system-software)
 4. `pip install dataset-librarian`

+**Note:** The current version of *dataset-librarian* requires Python version 3.9 or later, up to version 3.11.
+If your current Python version does not meet this requirement, please proceed with [Set Up System Software first](#1-set-up-system-software).

 ## How It Works?
 ### Architecture